zowe/community/Project Management/PI Planning/23PI2 Planning/PI Planning Preparation by Squad/Zowe API ML Squad - 23PI2 Objectives.md

 - [API Developer Portal #2586](https://github.com/zowe/api-layer/issues/2586)

-## Supportability of Zowe #1796
+## Improve logging for the API ML #1796

 Zowe will enhance the support experience of Zowe with the aim to reduce the number of support cases opened.
 Where cases are opened this objective will reduce time taken to identify defects' root causes and more quickly address configuration problems.

+In the default setup, if there is no issue, we should log only that the services started, ideally including a point when the whole Zowe is started and works properly.
+In the default setup, if there are issues that limit the functionality but don't break things, we need to log them as warnings in a way that's actionable by the users.
+In the default setup, if there are issues preventing Zowe from working, these will be logged as errors with easy to find error codes and actionable text.
+Logs created for debugging should go to files instead of the spool so that the diagnostics pax contains them.
+Debugging logs should contain, by default, the details of the TLS communication.

 **Problems to solve:**